I would like to

 If a tooth has been knocked out of its socket, you should first recover it and remove any dirt or debris by washing it carefully.
 You should avoid touching the root surface and try to hold the tooth by its crown as you may damage the fibers on the root surface by touching the root.

 If possible, you should try to put the tooth back in its socket since it is possible to re-implant the tooth within 60 minutes of it coming out of its socket.
-Or you could alternatively store the tooth inside a glass of milk and immediately schedule an appointment by calling the dental emergency hotline.
+Or you could alternatively store the tooth inside a glass of milk and immediately call the dental practice.

 The longer a tooth lies outside its socket, the lower the chances of a successful reattachment with its socket, so speed is of essence in such a dental emergency.